Excimer: The Technology Explained

 USHIO Excimer Irradiation solutions improve product quality

 Overall, it really depends on what your process requires.
 At USHIO, we are more than capable of giving informed advice to our clients, which is why they come back to us every time.
-The benefits of excimer are clear, surface activation is useful for all kinds of applications but often choosing the wrong can lead to expensive complications later.
+The benefits of excimer are clear, surface activation is useful for all kinds of applications but often choosing the wrong method can lead to expensive complications later.
 Excimer is unique in that it allows irradiation without allowing an electrical discharge to make direct contact with the substrate surface.
-This means that the surface which is being activated will hold on to any ink, adhesive, or other substrate for longer.
+This means that the treated surface will hold on to ink, adhesive, or lacquer for longer.

 USHIO is able to ensure that its highly qualified development and production teams are at your disposal for an in-depth problem study, thorough research analysis, and extensive testing.
 You will receive immaculate implementation after your go-ahead, putting USHIO’s customer-driven focus to the forefront of your business.
 Where quality prevails, USHIO excels.
 Which brings us to the meticulous after-service provided by the team to secure a 100% satisfaction guarantee, and ensures the design & solution are delivered to your exact requirements.